Hannwilson/Hannwilson/README.md

 ## Hi there 👋
 ## Hannah Wilson
 ### 😄 Pronouns: She/her
-**Graphic Information Systems MS Student**
+### **Graphic Information Systems MS Student**
-22 years old, excited to code again.
+*22 years old* excited to code again!

+During my time at ASU I want to amplify my skills in design, really elevate them to the next level.

 After graduation I want to work in the design field while hopefully teaching as an adjunct.

 My life goal is to teach higher education.
 I currently work as a success advisor for the community college in my area.
 In my spare time I like to game.